You can now travel from Penang to Ipoh on the new high-speed ETS trains that started operating on this route from July 2015.

 Fares for the ETS trains vary depending on what type of service you use.

-ETS tickets are available for sale up to 60 days in advance of your travel dates from any mainline KTMB railway station ticket counter.
+ETS tickets are usually available for sale up to 2 to 3 months in advance of your travel dates from any mainline KTMB railway station ticket counter.

 If you are staying on Penang Island, there is no need to travel over to Butterworth Railway Station on the mainland, as there is a small KTM Office in George Town, located along the walkway up to the Penang Island to Butterworth Ferry.